k8xu/clip_music_video/README.md

 ## Requirements

-You will need Python 3.7 to run the code.
+You will need Python 3.7 and access to a GPU to run the code.
 The required packages are listed in the `requirements.txt` file.

 ## How to Generate a Music Video